Tom5521/UpgradeScript/README.md

 The following command-line arguments are recognized:

 - `noconfirm`: bypass confirmation prompts.

-The tool will first upgrade the system using the `yay` package manager, and then upgrade the Flatpak packages using the `flatpak` command-line tool.
+- `not-yay`: use `sudo pacman -Syu` instead of `yay` to upgrade the system.
+- `system`: only upgrade the system packages.
+- `flatpak`: only upgrade the Flatpak packages.

 ## Example